KatyaRobinson/100-days-of-code/log.md

 <hr>
 ### Day 49: March 2, 2017

 **Today's Progress**:  Added type of class to the appointment request.
 Now it is displayed on page before submitting request and on the admin individual appointment screen.
+Tweaked design as always.
+Went back to the MEAN course I bought on Udemy website, currently learning to use Express framework.
+Hoping to build my next project with MEAN stack.

-**Technology used**:
+**Technology used**: lil bit of everything

 **Thoughts:** Decided it's time to wrap up the MS website.
 Melted my brain by trying to find a way to edit JSON file from front end.
 Found a couple of tool, all seem too complicated for my needs...
 I guess I'll have the client look at the site and go from there...